 Average Traffic vs. Peak Traffic

 Before calculating the number of concurrent users, you’ll want to find the times where peak traffic occurs.
 This is important for a couple of reasons.
 Using the average traffic metrics will often be significantly lower than peak times.
-Websites typically have recurring times when traffic peaks.
+Websites and applications typically have recurring times during the day or week when traffic peaks.
 In order to test for that level of traffic, you need to test for traffic well beyond average traffic metrics.

 Calculating the Number of Concurrent Users

-Within the LoadView platform, all times are defined in minutes, so when parsing through the web analytics data it’s important to find the peak number of visits and average visit duration for a given hour.
+Within the LoadView platform, all times are defined in minutes, so when parsing through the web analytics data, it is important to find the peak number of visits and average visit duration for a given hour.
 The formula used to determine the number of concurrent users is as follows:

 Concurrent users = Peak Hourly Visits x Average Visit Duration (in minutes)/60